MangoTools/generator-sean/README.md

 ## Express Test Sub-Generator

-Your MEAN application comes pre-bundled with the Mocha testing framework.
+Your SEAN application comes pre-bundled with the Mocha testing framework.
 To test your Express models you’ll need to create a new test file, which Mocha will use while running tests.
 For this purpose we provided you with the Express test sub-generator.
 Creating a new Express test is easy, just execute this command:

 ```
-$ yo meanjs:express-test <model-name>
+$ yo sean:express-test <model-name>
 ```

 This will create a test file for your Express model, and if the sub-generator doesn’t find the specified model, it will create one for you.

 **Don’t forget!** You're suppose to pass the model name as an argument.

+## Next step

+Improve test generation

+## Contribution

+You wish to contribute to this generate, no problem keep in touch and we will find ways :)

 ## License